Undermining our democracy

 Recent ISDS cases against health, environment and other public interest legislation include:

-Public health: The Swiss pharmaceutical company Novartis sued the Colombian government over plans to reduce the price of a patented medicine to treat leukaemia
+Public health: The Swiss pharmaceutical company Novartis threatened to sue the Colombian government over plans to reduce the price of a patented medicine to treat leukaemia.
+Read about more cases here.

-Environment: the US Bilcon company won millions of dollars of compensation from Canada of because its application for a quarry development was refused by a local government for environmental reasons
+Environment: the US Bilcon company won millions of dollars of compensation from Canada of because its application for a quarry development was refused by a local government for environmental reasons.
+The US Westmoreland coal mining company is suing the Canadian government because the state of Alberta decided to phase out coal-powerd energy.
+Read about more cases here

-Workers wages: The French Veolia company is suing the Egyptian government over a contract dispute in which they are claiming compensation for a rise in the minimum wage.
+Workers wages: The French Veolia company sued the Egyptian government over a contract dispute in which they are claiming compensation for a rise in the minimum wage.

 Indigenous land rights: An ISDS tribunal ordered the Peruvian government to pay $24 million to the Canadian Bear Creek mining company because it cancelled a mining license after the company failed to obtain informed consent from Indigenous land owners about the mine, leading to mass protests.
 ISDS rewarded the company for ignoring Indigenous land rights.